Frequently Asked Questions

 What is the data source used for the Best Places to Work rankings?

-Most of the data used to develop the 2022 rankings was collected by the Office of Personnel Management through its Federal Employee Viewpoint Survey.
-It was completed by 557,778 federal workers for a response rate of 35%, a 1-point increase from 2021.
-Visit OPM’s website to learn more about the Federal Employee Viewpoint Survey methodology.
+Most of the data used to develop the 2023 rankings was collected by the Office of Personnel Management through its Federal Employee Viewpoint Survey.
+It was completed by 625,568 federal workers for a response rate of 39%, a 4-point increase from 2022.
+Visit OPM’s website to learn more about the FEVS methodology.

 How are your Best Places to Work rankings different from other rankings?

 Our Best Places to Work rankings include only federal agencies, not private sector or nonprofit employers as found in other workplace reports.
-The rankings are based on an extensive government-wide employee survey conducted by OPM, plus surveys from 14 additional agencies and the intelligence community.
+The rankings are based on an extensive government-wide employee survey conducted by OPM, plus surveys from 12 additional agencies and the intelligence community.
 In addition, we rank agency subcomponents.
-We also provide extra agency information on 12 workplace categories that range from employee opinions on leadership to their perceptions of work–life balance.
+We also provide extra agency information on eight workplace categories that range from employees’ opinions on leadership to their perceptions of work-life balance.

 Visit OPM’s website to learn more about the additional indexes it produces based on the FEVS.

-The 2022 scores can be compared to the 2021 and 2020 scores, but because of the methodological changes made in 2020, it would not be appropriate to compare these scores to years before 2020.
+Because of the methodological changes made in 2020, any scores we published since 2020 are not comparable to years before 2020.
 Visit our methodology page for more information.

 What is the source of the demographic data included in the agency profile?

 The demographic data on the agency pages is from OPM’s FedScope database.
-The information is based on full-time, nonseasonal, permanent employees at the end of June 2022, unless otherwise noted.
+The information is based on full-time, nonseasonal, permanent employees in government at the end of June 2023, around the time the survey was administered, unless otherwise noted.

 Why would an agency not have scores in some categories?